phoepsilonix/Manjaro-jp/artifacts/README.en.md

 The URL of Manjaro-jp repository has been changed from OSDN to OSDN Web.
 (It may be temporary.)
 The ISO files are distributed on [SourceForge](https://sourceforge.net/projects/manjaro-jp/).
 A few modifications have been made to the Calamares installer.
 (Reducing the cases where the installer is forcibly terminated during high loads.)
-Also, the Machine Owner Key (MOK) is now registered during installation.
-The MOK password is the same as the password set by the user during the installer.
-Both the grub and kernel are signed.

 ##### 20230214
 manjaro-release 22.0.3